Case study prepared by Dorian Pai of Carleton University.

 - Province of Ontario – Recently, 401 Richmond has been closely involved with the provincial government, discussing solutions and compromises to issues of property tax that may determine the building’s future.

->

-> These recognitions of 401 Richmond’s heritage values certainly help emphasize the importance of cultural heritage and what they mean to the city and its people.
-It also helps emphasize the importance of preserving these values in older buildings like it.
+Recognition of 401 Richmond’s cultural heritage values help emphasize its importance to the city and its people, and of preserving these values in older buildings like it.
 Especially amidst Toronto’s rapid growth today, older buildings such as this, as well as the history behind them, are disappearing and being forgotten.
 They are quickly being overshadowed and built over by new offices and condominiums that are also altering the character and identity of the city as a whole.

->

-> It was only recently, in September of 2017, that discussions with both the municipal and provincial government have made headway, as the province of Ontario announced a new tax class for buildings like 401 Richmond of cultural and heritage value within the community (Whyte, 2017, p.
+It was only recently, in September of 2017, that discussions with both the municipal and provincial government have made headway, as the province of Ontario announced a new tax class for buildings like 401 Richmond of cultural and heritage value within the community (Whyte, 2017, p.
 1.).
 Although the exact numbers and details are still being discussed, this is certainly a huge step forward for not just 401 Richmond, but other buildings like it as well.
 There are several heritage sites and cultural centres within Ontario, many of which are smaller than 401 Richmond and some that have even already succumbed and closed.
 It is certainly not a unique situation and not one limited to just the province as well.
 As cities grow, this issue will almost inevitably reappear if it is not quickly recognized and learned from today.

 - Brand, S. (1995).
 How Buildings Learn: What happens After They’re Built.
 New York: Penguin Books.

 - Carroon, J. (2010) Sustainable preservation: greening existing buildings.
 New Jersey: Wiley.